 - Sun Exposure: Full sun to partial shade

 - Soil Type: Moist, fertile soil high in organic matter

 - When it’s in Trouble: On dry soil, French sorrel leaves may wilt; on soggy soil, plants may rot

 - When it’s Thriving: In full sun on moist, well-drained soil, leaves are firm and green with no blemishes

 Starting French Sorrel From Seed

 Start sorrel seeds indoors about three weeks before the last frost in your area.
 You can also direct sow the seeds into your garden in early spring.
-Sow seeds 1 inch deep in a soilless seed-starting mix with ingredients such as coir, vermiculite or perlite and keep the mix moist but not wet until the seeds germinate.
-Place the seed-starting tray or individual pots in bright light, preferably in front of a sunny window.
+Here's how to plant French sorrel seeds:

 You'll be able to begin harvesting the young leaves about 60 days from a spring sowing.
 If you leave the seed stalks on the plants, you may find that your French sorrel will self-seed.
 Thin the seedlings when they sprout so the plants do not become overcrowded, which can restrict their growth.
 Crowded plants also experience reduced air circulation around each clump, which may keep French sorrel leaves damp and invite diseases.